Gregory-S-Nothnagel/RayTracer/README.md

 SYCL can't handle recursion or non-const global variables.
 It can when that stuff is run on host and not GPU, but GPU can't handle those things.
 The more you know...

-Git -> reset -> delete changes to bring your local project back to the most recent commit.

 SYCL kernel DOES NOT work with doubles.
 Any time you use 2.0 in a calculation, it must be written 2.0f, which evaluates to a float.
 If you just write 2.0, it evaluates to a double and the kernel just explodes and lags out.
 What the fuck man.